aurelien-riv/ariviere.github.io/_posts/2022-11-11-aspnet-grafana-loki-telemetry-microservice-correlation.markdown

 ## Transmitting our metadata to the subsequent requests

+First, you'll have to install the *Microsoft.AspNetCore.HeaderPropagation* nuget package.

 If your project is a module that makes no HTTP requests, you can stop here, but for a gateway, you still have to forward its log context to its dependencies.
 To do so, we have to set the header propagation mechanism up: